BLOG

 If no lawsuit is filed, it is not unusual for a claim to resolve within 7-12 months.
 If a lawsuit is filed on our client’s behalf, the length of the case will largely depend on how the court (and the judge assigned to the case) assigns mandatory court appearance dates to the case.

 We will not rush your case, as doing so will hurt your case.
 Instead, we maintain an open line of communication so our clients know exactly what is going on with their case at all times.
 Even if the process feels lengthy (and it most likely will), you will be up to date on every step and always know where you stand, with full confidence that we are doing everything we can to maximize your interests in your case.
+Personal injury law is all we focus on and you can be sure you will be in good hands.
+Read our full article on timeframes here.

 Why do you need a lawyer for a car accident and other personal injury types of cases?